diogo-jorge-santos/replicating_portfolio/README.md

 conda env create -f environment.yml

 Usage:
-To activate the enviorment and use the scripts:
+-To activate the enviorment and use the scripts:
   -conda activate Master_Thesis_ENV
   -python3 main.py

 To do list:
 - (important) fix bug that makes the results slightly off when comparing to the results from the paper (even when using large samples and considering the confidence intervals over the obtained results);